yours-ai/YoursAI/READMEs/en.md

 We believe that an immersive and meaningful AI companion experience can be developed through this open-source community-driven approach.

 YoursAI is currently being developed to support and expand this community-driven custom AI companion frontend culture.
-While many existing projects have a more character role-playing orientation or act as LLM frontends, they often feature clunky UIs and challenging user experiences.
+Because many existing projects have a more LLM frontends orientation but not character role-playing orientation, they often feature clunky UIs and challenging user experiences.
-YoursAI aims to maintain the flexibility of existing custom projects while offering a sleek and responsive user experience akin to a commercial-grade application.
+YoursAI aims to offer a sleek and responsive user experience akin to a commercial-grade application, maintaining customization of existing projects.

 ## Features